Joe Kent: Military and intelligence service (1998–2019)

-Shannon, Kent's first wife, was killed in the 2019 Manbij bombing.
+Shannon Smith, Kent's first wife, was killed in the 2019 Manbij bombing.

-At 17, Kent enlisted in the Army on an 11X Option 40 contract, allowing him to enter the 75th Ranger Regiment.
-He applied for the Special Forces before the September 11 attacks and took a qualification course days before the attacks.
-By September 2003, following his training, Kent was deployed to Iraq, where he fought in the First Battle of Fallujah and searched for Iraqi officials.
-He served eleven combat tours, including deployments in Yemen and north Africa, before retiring.
-Kent's final rank was a chief warrant officer.
+At 17, Kent enlisted in the Army on a Ranger contract, allowing him to enter the 75th Ranger Regiment.
+He applied for the Special Forces before the September 11 attacks, and took a qualification course days before the attacks.
+By September 2003, following his training, Kent was deployed to Iraq, where he fought in the First Battle of Fallujah, and searched for Iraqi officials.
+He served eleven combat tours including deployments in Yemen and north Africa before retiring.
+Kent held the final rank of chief warrant officer.
 He later became a paramilitary officer with the Central Intelligence Agency.

 In December 2014, Kent married Shannon Smith, a cryptologist whom he had met at Fort Belvoir, where he had been assigned to an Army Special Operations Command.
 They had two children, born in 2015 and 2017.
 In January 2019, Shannon was killed in a suicide bombing in Manbij.
-After the bombing, Kent left government work and began to write columns for CNN, Breitbart News, and Fox News speaking out against the War on Terror.
+After the bombing, Kent left government work, and began to write columns for CNN, Breitbart News, and Fox News speaking out against the war on terror.
 He consulted with the White House and volunteered for Veterans for Trump and Concerned Veterans for America.